TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 7. Go to the github to the Thinkful repository and click the green compare and pull request button.

 8. By default you are probably comparing the correct branches.
 Just in case take a look.
-REMEMBER: You want Do not compare with Compare <code>base fork: Thinkful-Ed/curric..base: preview</code> to <code>head fork: Thinkful-Ed/curric..base: tati-edits</code>
+REMEMBER: You want to compare with preview NOT master.
+For example, compare <code>base fork: Thinkful-Ed/curric..base: preview</code> to <code>head fork: Thinkful-Ed/curric..base: tati-edits</code>

-9. Check to see if your branch can be automatically merge.
+9. Check to see if your branch can be automatically merged.
 If it can then let a course lead review it!
 If you have a merge conflicts then follow the steps in the [merge conflict walkthrough](#walkthrough).